-Looking to saddle up and get your horse riding fix in Singapore?
-You won’t be let down – believe it or not, the island has a small but satisfactory equestrian scene that you can get stuck into (if you’ve got the pennies).
+Looking to saddle up and get your horse-riding fix in Singapore, or over the border in Malaysia?
+You won’t be let down – believe it or not, the area has a small but satisfactory equestrian scene that you can get stuck into (if you’ve got the pennies).
 Check out these spots for a trot.

 1 Equestrian Walk | 6879 3600

 A wide range of lessons is available, including group lessons (gather your friends… or you know, your kid’s friends!) and 20-minute pony rides for kids aged three and above.
 Hour-long hacks on the lush trail along Fairways Green Track or Fairways Sand Ring are $85 a pop.
 If your wee ones adore animals, you can also book a stable tour where they can pet the horses and learn about caring for them.